What is the Commodity Control List?

 —————————————————————————————————————

 Marketing Pitch for Solution: Looking for a solution that reduces the cost AND risk of export compliance?
 Sound like magic?
 It's not.
 It's KYG Trade.
-Not only do we offer automated export classification solutions, but our platform is powered by blockchain technology, ensuring a high level of security and data integrity.
+Not only do we offer automated export classification solutions, but our AI-Assisted platform permanently stores attestations and product data, while ensuring a high level of security and data integrity.
 So not only will you save money with KYG Trade, you'll also reduce your compliance risk.
 It's a win-win!

 Join Industry Experts Today!